Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 5. A logo to be displayed on Neon's OAuth consent dialog when users authorize your application to access their Neon account.

-After your application is reviewed, we will get in touch with you and provide you with two credentials: a client ID and a client secret.
+After your application is reviewed, we will provide you with a client ID and, if applicable, a client secret.
+Client secrets are only provided for backend clients, so non-backend applications (e.g. browser-based apps or CLI tools) will not receive a secret.
 These credentials are sensitive and should be stored securely.

 How the OAuth integration works